Flotomate/product_docs/source/admin/admin-user-management.rst

    b.
 Specific Workflows, SLAs, and Reports can be created for VIPs.

+-  You can create custom fields that allow you to store additional information. :doc:`Learn More (see Custom Fields) <admin-customization>`

 -  When you are done filling in the details, hit **Add**.

 .. _adf-5: